ImageMagick v6 Examples --

 [IM Text]

-Here I extract the 8 perspective coefficents (from the 3rd and 4th line of the previous output, and use them to map the red control point to its new distorted postion, and subtract it from the blue control point so I know how much translation is needed to allow the control point of distorted red shape with the blue background image.
+Now we can get the distort information, we need to extract the 8 perspective coefficients, from the 3rd and 4th line of the output.
+These can then be used to map the red control point to its new distorted position, and from there subtract it from the blue control point, so as to get the actual amount of translation that is needed, to align the marked red coordinate with the blue coordinate.

 bluex=59; bluey=26